agthuhein/agthuhein/README.md

 I hold a **Bachelor’s degree in Computer Science** from the **University of Computer Studies, Yangon (UCSY)** and a **Postgraduate Diploma in System Analysis** from the **National University of Singapore (NUS)**.

-Currently, I’m pursuing a **Master of Engineering in Computer Science** at **GISMA University of Applied Sciences** in **Berlin, Germany**, while actively seeking **part-time or internship opportunities** to further expand my technical expertise and contribute to real-world projects.
+Currently, I’m pursuing a **Master of Engineering in Computer Science** at **GISMA University of Applied Sciences** in **Berlin, Germany**, while actively seeking **part-time or internship opportunities** to further expand my technical expertise and contribute to impactful projects.

 ---